mvolkmann/blog/src/swift-ui.md

 The difference between these becomes apparent when the border width is greater than one.
-`border` is drawn so it is centered on the edge of the shape with have inside and half outside.
+`border` is drawn so it is centered on the edge of the shape with half inside and half outside.
 `strokeBorder` is drawn so none of the border is outside of the shape.

-The following example draws several shapes.
+The following example code draws several shapes:

 <img alt="SwiftUI Shapes" style="width: 40%"
   src="/blog/assets/SwiftUI-Shapes.png?v={{pkg.version}}"